nrfconnect/sdk-nrf/samples/zigbee/ncp/README.rst

 * For the ``nrf52840dongle_nrf52840`` build target, `nRF5 SDK Bootloader`_ is used by default because the dongle comes with this bootloader preinstalled.
 * For the ``nrf52840dk_nrf52840``, ``nrf52833dk_nrf52833``, and ``nrf21540dk_nrf52840`` build targets, the following scenarios are possible when building for these build targets:

-  * If the `Optional communication through USB`_ is selected, `MCUboot`_ is enabled by default.
+  * If the `Communication through USB`_ is selected, `MCUboot`_ is enabled by default.
   * If the default UART serial communication channel is used, the bootloader support is not enabled, but MCUboot can be enabled by the user.

 MCUboot
 -------

-When the `Optional communication through USB`_ is selected, MCUboot in this sample is built with support for single application slot, and uses the USB DFU class driver to allow uploading image over USB.
+When the `Communication through USB`_ is selected, MCUboot in this sample is built with support for single application slot, and uses the USB DFU class driver to allow uploading image over USB.

 If you want to use the default UART serial communication channel, you can enable MCUboot by setting the :option:`CONFIG_BOOTLOADER_MCUBOOT` Kconfig option.
-To use the same MCUboot configuration as in `Optional communication through USB`_, you need to provide MCUboot with the Kconfig options included in the :file:`child_image/mcuboot_usb.conf` file.
+To use the same MCUboot configuration as in `Communication through USB`_, you need to provide MCUboot with the Kconfig options included in the :file:`child_image/mcuboot_usb.conf` file.
 See :ref:`ug_multi_image_variables` for how to set the required options.

 MCUboot with the USB DFU requires a larger partition.